-The site used in this study is located on two forested ridges in central Sweden (Fig. 1, left), approximately 140 km from the Baltic sea coast and approximately 3° below the polar circle.
-Within an area of 10×10 km, the site had two 59 m and five 100 m tall meteorological masts, each of which had cup anemometers and wind vanes at several heights (Table 1).
-The measurement periods were different from mast to mast, but all masts were operational between February 23^{rd} 2009 and February 18^{th} 2010.
-Three different types of cup anemometers were used; NRG #40 anemometers, manufactured by NRG Systems, Inc., were used for the profile measurements on all masts, the two 59 m masts each had two top mounted WindSensor (Risø) P2546A anemometers (Pedersen, 2004), and the top mounted anemometers on the 100 m masts were Thies First Class anemometers.
+The site used in this study is situated on two forested ridges in central Sweden (Fig. 1, left).
+It is located approximately 140 km from the Baltic sea coast, approximately 3° below the polar circle.
+Within an area of $10 \times 10 \,\mathrm{km}$, the site had two 59 m and five 100 m tall meteorological masts, each of which had cup anemometers and wind vanes at several heights (Table 1).
+The measurement periods were different from mast to mast, but all masts were operational between 23 February 2009 and 18 February 2010.
+Three different types of cup anemometers were used; NRG #40 anemometers, manufactured by NRG Systems, Inc., were used for the profile measurements on all masts.
+The two 59 m masts each had two top-mounted WindSensor (Risø) P2546A anemometers (Pedersen, 2004), and the top-mounted anemometers on the 100 m masts were Thies First Class anemometers.